-Complementing our goal of preparing Fellows to function as independent psychologists, we also aim to prepare Fellows for practice in high priority areas of health care for Veterans.
-VA's national training goals are listed as primary care, geriatrics, mental health and rehabilitation (Associated Health Professions Review Subcommittee, 1997).
-The Psychology Postdoctoral Training Program includes seven focus areas: Behavioral Medicine; Geropsychology; Palliative Care; Psychosocial Rehabilitation; PTSD; Continuum of Care for Addictive Behaviors, Trauma, and Co-Occurring Disorders: and Couples/Family Systems.
-Through the professional activities in these focus areas, Fellows receive training that facilitates their development of the core advanced general professional competencies required for independent functioning as a psychologist.
-In addition, Fellows develop depth of knowledge and advanced skills in working with specific populations/settings (i.e., geropsychology, health psychology, end-of-life care, serious mental illness, rehabilitation, trauma, substance use and/or homelessness, couples and families).
-Note that we have separately accredited, 2-year specialty postdoctoral fellowship programs in Clinical Neuropsychology and Rehabilitation Psychology, which share some structure and training resources with the general Psychology Postdoctoral Training Program.
-More information about postdoctoral training in these specialty areas are available on the Training Program website.
+Complementing our goal of preparing Fellows to function as independent psychologists, we also have a secondary aim to prepare Fellows for practice in high priority areas of health care for Veterans.
+These areas of high priority and clinical demand tend to include PTSD, mental health and suicide prevention, pain management/addiction/substance abuse, and caregivers (VA Strategic Plan 2022-2028).
+VA specifically identified neuropsychology, rehabilitation psychology, geropsychology, and health psychology as areas of psychology that are necessary to meet the needs of aging Veterans (The Expansion of Associated Health Training in the VA, 2021).
+Consistent with these high priority areas of health care for Veterans, the Psychology Postdoctoral Training Program includes seven focus areas: Behavioral Medicine; Geropsychology; Palliative Care; Psychosocial Rehabilitation; PTSD; Trauma and Substance Use Treatment; and Couples/Family Systems.
+Through the professional activities in the focus areas, Fellows receive training that facilitates their development of the core advanced general professional competencies described in the first aim.
+In addition, Fellows develop depth of knowledge and advanced skills, consistent with our second aim, in working with specific populations/settings (i.e., geropsychology, health psychology, end-of-life care, serious mental illness, rehabilitation, trauma, substance use and/or homelessness, couples and families).
+Note that we have separately accredited, 2-year specialty postdoctoral fellowship programs in Clinical Neuropsychology and Rehabilitation